hpmcdona/cheese-app-ci-cd/README.md

 ---

-## Part 7: Student Exercise - Add a New Endpoint with Full CI/CD
+## Part 7: Student Exercise - Add a New Endpoint with Full CI

 1. **Add a new endpoint** to `src/api-service/api/service.py`: